Absolutely no warranty, use entirely at your own risk. See the disclaimer at

 cat instructions

 Hint: when you run http://sfa.example.com/mail/login.php?super=register and enter the e-mail address of the Super User (probably you), the e-mail with the password will be sent to Postfix, but Postfix may not be able to deliver it for one reason or another (maybe you still need to configure additional relay_domains and transports for example).
 If it's stuck in the queue, use the mailq command to see the message and obtain the message ID (the message ID will also be displayed when you use the registration page).
 Once you have the message ID, you can view the contents of the message and retrieve your initial password.
-Use the command 'postcat -q <message ID>'
+Use the command 'postcat -q <message ID>' Please reboot after setting the Super User (to make sure things work after a reboot):

 reboot

+Since the Maia system has not been configured, the default is to pass everything (including viruses and executables).
+Set up a domain (or at least one user account) in Maia and configure it to block spam, viruses and banned files (I never block bad headers).
 I use spam settings of -999,6,6.
 Send a few test messages through and look for errors.
 Try sending a message that has the EICAR virus test string in it.
 Always send test messages from a remote machine, not from the shell prompt on this box.
 I simply set up an MUA to use this box as its SMTP server.
+You can keep an eye out for errors by using:

 tail -f /var/log/mail.log